TRAVEL AGENTS EXPERIENCE A VIRTUAL 7-DAY CARIBBEAN CULINARY ADVENTURE

 During the week of June 21st – June 27th, 2020 the private Facebook group organized “Caribbean Celebrity Chef Week” which highlighted the culinary artistry and creations of popular and burgeoning Caribbean Chefs.
 This cooking series is part of an online interactive program of events designed to help educate travel advisors, who have become some of the Caribbean’s biggest brand ambassadors, particularly during the global pandemic.

 The daily cooking series featured 8 Caribbean destinations and 13 accomplished chefs, many of whom are based in North America and have made major media appearances.
 Connecting through modern communication technology, each day two accomplished chefs prepared a feast of Caribbean-inspired dishes from their home kitchens.
-The chefs demonstrated simple steps in making the mouth watering dishes that they whipped up in just 30 minutes of cooking time.
+The chefs demonstrated simple steps in making the mouth-watering dishes that they whipped up in just 30 minutes of cooking time.
 The Caribbean chefs all shared insights and anecdotes from their culinary journey that have inspired their style of cooking.
 Tourism sales reps from participating destinations also joined the virtual food tours to update travel advisors on some of the unique culinary experiences that their islands have to offer.
+Tourists will want to sample the variety of foods that are available including not only restaurants but cafes that have a mix of different cuisines.
+Holiday goers can visit Robin in St Martin to see and taste a mix of French Canadian and Caribbean recipes that will make them come back again and again.

 Kelly Fontenelle-Clarke, TASC founder and administrator stated, “These comprehensive interactive on-line events are designed to create greater awareness of the Caribbean’s diverse culinary offerings and to showcase some of the lesser known cultural experiences throughout the region.
 These cooking demonstrations gave travel advisors an authentic experience and a rare treat as they watched successful and talented chefs create a Caribbean meal in real time.
 Once travel advisors get to see these chefs in action, they will be inspired and better able to sell the Caribbean by putting together exciting itineraries that feature Caribbean food, communities and culture.”